McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   Pressing `CTRL+ALT+t` now will not only toggle the TOC overlay but also places the focus to the first heading on opening.
 Subsequently this makes it possible to easily select headings by using the `TAB` key.

   The search received its own brand new keyboard shortcut `CTRL+ALT+f`.
-This will focus the cursor inside of the the search box so you can immediately start your search by typing.
+This will focus the cursor inside of the search box so you can immediately start your search by typing.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} You are now able to turn off the generation of generator meta tags in your HTML head to hide the used versions of Hugo and this theme.